1. Stop spending so much on debt

 Depending on how much interest you’re paying on your current debts, consolidating them with Credible could save you thousands of dollars and help you become debt-free years sooner.

-2. Avoid overpaying for homeowners insurance
+2. Lower your homeowners insurance premium

 Just go online and compare quotes from hundreds of insurers for free, in only two minutes.